arpa2/steamworks/src/pulley/pulleyscript/api-driver.md

 -   **augeas** is an interface to configuration files, which are each independently driven with plugins.
-The transaction mechanism will protect files from being overwritten until the final commit is requested, which may come down to Augeas’ `save` command.
+The transaction mechanism will protect files from being overwritten until the final commit is requested, which may come down to Augeas' `save` command.
 Augeas may be used through elektra.

 -   **uci** is an interface, not dissimilar to augeas except in how it works, for OpenWRT routers.
 It has a transactional interface.